magicink/boundless/README.md

 <p>The current time is 12:00:00 PM</p>
 ```

-If you need to display computations that are based on the application state,
+Another use is to display computations based on the application state:
-you can use the `:eval[statement]` directive.

 ```
 :::script